 They fear retaliation from the accused, other people finding out they’ve been assaulted, being branded as a rape victim, and/or being disrespected and/or mistreated during the trial process.

 They believe that the police will not do anything to help them.
 They believe that they have a lack of adequate proof or evidence.

 They have their own misconceptions about what actually constitutes rape and do not actually know or believe that they have been raped.

-Men may not be able to relate to these reasons–or they might refute them in order to abstain from inverting and being implicated by them–but women–if we’re being honest–know that they are very real.
+Men may not be able to relate to these reasons–or they might refute them in order to abstain from being implicated by them–but women–if we’re being honest–know that they are very real.

 Too many of us have either been raped or molested and experienced these paralyzing fears or doubts firsthand, or we have imagined being raped or molested and projected these fears and doubts onto our imaginary selves and into our possible futures.

 Another reason not listed by the Bureau of Justice Statistics that women don’t report sexual assaults is the terrible lack of credibility attributed to them by certain principles of rape culture.

 Patriarchal notions that men hold–about how desperately women want to please them, how deserving “promiscuous” women are of punishment, and how important maintaining a “good girl” image is to women–make it easy for men to believe that women are lying when they say they’ve been raped.

 Men like this think women are so universally “afraid” of being typed as sluts that any and all of them would lie about having consensual sex to avoid retribution or requital for exercising their sexual freedom.